 - 15. In the upper banner in the rule, you can: - Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
 The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
 For further information on testing rules and policies, refer to Testing security policies. - Indicate whether the rule must generate a context when it is applied.
-By default, if a rule generates Emergency or Alert logs, it will generate a context, but you can disable this feature. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule.
-You can choose to display a notification on the agent and/or run a script. - Enter a description to explain what this rule aims to achieve. - The row number of each rule appears on its left.
+By default, if a rule generates Emergency or Alert logs, it will generate a context, but you can disable this feature.
+In case of mass generation of similar logs, the context is not generated.
+For more information on mass log generation, refer to the section Monitoring SES Evolution agent activity. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule.
+You can choose to display a notification on the agent and/or run a script. - Enter a description to explain what this rule aims to achieve. - 16.
+The row number of each rule appears on its left.
 Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - 17.
 Click on Save at the top right of the window to save changes.